Fransssss/PythonInputtingVehicleInformation/README.md

 # PythonInputtingVehicleInformation
-Simple Data Input for a dealership

 Objective:
-- Passing objects as arguments
+- Passing objects as arguments - Simple Data Input for a dealership

 Example Output